sergiecode/stem-separation-api/README.md

 npm run dev
 ```

-## 📄 License

-MIT License - Feel free to use this in your projects, both personal and commercial.

 ## 👨‍💻 About Sergie Code

 I'm a passionate software engineer and programming educator who creates AI tools for musicians and developers.